Your cookie settings

 If you need extra help

 Because Dial-a-Ride provides shared journeys, passengers can be left unattended in a vehicle for up to 10 minutes with the door open while the driver is helping another person to or from the vehicle.
-If you need to be accompanied at all times - for example, because you experience confusion, memory loss, or you potentially need essential personal care whilst travelling - you will need to be accompanied by someone over the age of 18 who can act as your escort.
+If you need to be accompanied at all times - for example, because you experience confusion, memory loss, or you potentially need essential personal care while travelling - you will need to be accompanied by someone over the age of 18 who can act as your escort.

 Using other services